 Every business has a clear path to growth, some easier to attain than others.
 Expanding a nationwide physical infrastructure?
 Not so easy.
 A dedicated B2B selling effort?
 Much more straightforward.
 Adding new products or launching a dedicated online marketing effort would be middle-of-the-road examples.

-To discover the path to growth, you must first understand what’s driving value and what’s the core competency of the business or its employees.
+To discover the path to growth, you must understand two things.
+First understand what’s driving value and what’s the core competency of the business or its employees.
 Then, ask yourself what it would take to double or triple its size.
 This is perhaps the most important question you’ll ask yourself before you commit to a purchase.
 Whatever the opportunity may be, you need clarity on your business plan moving forward.

 4. Are you the right person to execute?

-Once you understand the inherent value the business offers, its opportunity profile, and the clear path to growth, you’ll have a clear mental picture of what the business needs going forward and how it can become a growth platform for a driven entrepreneur — all while providing a margin of safety, a positive return on investment, and upside potential.
+You need to have a basic understanding of a few things.
+This includes the inherent value the business offers, its opportunity profile, and the clear path to growth.
+Once you understand these, you’ll have a clear mental picture of what the business needs going forward.
+You’ll also see how it can become a growth platform for a driven entrepreneur.
+All of this occurs while providing a margin of safety, a positive return on investment, and upside potential.

 The final question to ask yourself is “What is the skill set needed to execute on this opportunity?”
 If your skill set matches what’s needed to take the business to the next level, you might have just found your acquisition.